harry-sparta/chef_node_sample/README.md

   - ice cream cones <% %>
   - to print/generate output use ice cream cones with an = sign
     - <%= %>

+  ## kitchen.yml
+  This kitchen YAML file runs the sets the virtualisation in the localhost.

+  ## kithcen_could.yml
+  This kitchen YAML file (execute with KITCHEN_YML=kitchen_cloud.yml kitchen verify) connects to AWS and creates an EC2 instance to run test.
+Terminates the instance by running KITCHEN...=... kitchen destroy